hackerb9/vt340test/docs/standards/README.md

 The other four use final characters that are in "column 3" (between 30 and 3F): DEC Supplemental Graphic, User-preferred, DEC Special Graphic, and DEC Technical.
-ISO-2022 reserves that region for "private use".
+ISO-2022 reserves column 3 for "private use", with a warning about using it.

 <details><summary>Click to see more about standards compliance.</summary>